Welcome to our Public Country-by-Country Reporting (pCbCR) Resource Hub

 Public Country-by-Country Reporting (pCbCR) of financial and tax information by multinational enterprise is probably the hottest topic in financial reporting right now.

-Driven by legislative developments in Europe and Australia, and accounting developments in the United States, the year 2026 will be a breakthrough year for pCbCR – when there will be a cascade of corporate tax transparency from thousands of businesses, based on data from 2025 and accounting preparations undertaken in 2024.
+Driven by legislative developments in Europe and Australia, and accounting developments in the United States, the year 2026 will be a breakthrough year for corporate pCbCR – when there will be a cascade of corporate tax transparency from thousands of businesses, based on data from 2025 and accounting preparations undertaken in 2024.

-However, businesses with an ultimate parent entity outside of the EU, who have a substantial presence in Romania, need to consider their obligations much earlier – with the first pCbCR reports already starting to emerge end 2024.
-A similarly earlier filing date applies to Croatia also.
+A similarly earlier reporting date for corporate income tax reports applies to Croatia also.
 Early reporting can also be anticipated for businesses filing in Spain, where the requirement is for pCbCR to be published within six months of the closing of the balance sheet, not the standard twelve months that is in operation across most the EU and EEA.

 Institutional investors, asset managers and ratings agencies are salivating at the prospect of accessing such data for the first time and being able to form a more rounded view of company tax conduct.